FREEZURN/Note_Aggregate/content/jp/adj_noun.md

 -# Polite forms do not have an attributive form.

+な is for an adjectival noun that is modifying a noun.
+It is also able to replace ～である when the sentence is existential in nature.

+の is for a noun modifying another noun. の is a case particle that attaches to the specifier of the following item.
+For example, 「**雲**の形」 — "Shape of a **cloud**."
+Multiple のs can be chained together.
+An interesting use of の is where the next noun is a relative noun (e.g., 下).
+This will produce adverbs such as through, while, and after.
+For example, 「**子供の頃**は病弱でした。」 — "I was sickly **when I was a kid**."

+-# An adjectival noun may be a specifier if it is what is known as a "no-adjectival noun."
+Compared to な, の is more empathetic and "personal."

-～である attaches to the predicate of a clause that is modifying a noun.
+である attaches to the predicate of a clause that is modifying a noun.
 This predicate can either be a noun or adjectival-noun.
 Interestingly, the adjectival-noun can be the predicate for the entire sentence and can still be attached with ～である.

-～な is for a non-predicate adjectival noun that is modifying a noun.
-It is also able to replace ～である when the sentence is existential in nature.

-[TODO: might be moved to its own page]: #
-～の is for a non-predicative noun modifying another noun. の is a case particle, not a conjugation.
-One way it is used is when the modifier noun is actually the parent vertex of which the modified noun is a child of; a way to think about is is の as "'s."
-For example, 『雲**の**形』 — "Cloud**'s** shape."
-This quirk can be used with relative nouns (e.g., 下) as the modified noun in order to produce adverbs like through, while, and time when.
-For example, 『**子供の頃**は病弱でした。』 — "I was sickly **when I was a kid**."
-Alternatively, the modifier noun is simply an attribute (e.g., appearance or purpose) of the modified noun. のs can be chained to a series of nouns.

--# The subject is always the modified noun.

--# A comma may replace の if the circumstance permits.

--# A non-predicate adjectival noun may serve as a modifier noun if it is what is known as a "no-adjectival noun."
-Compared to な, の is more empathetic and "personal."
-Adverbs are also possible.